Panny Nikas: Sutherland Sharks Return

 In 2010 after being released by Central Coast Mariners he returned to the Sutherland Sharks playing 9 times and scoring 4 goals.
 He returned to the A-league after his stint with the club.

 North Queensland Fury

 In July 2010, Nikas signed with Australian A-League club North Queensland Fury.
 He made his club debut in a 2–3 loss against Melbourne Heart.

 Back to Sutherland

 With the demise of North Queensland Fury, Nikas returned to his state league club Sutherland Sharks for the 2011 NSW Premier League season.

-In 2015, Nikas signed with NPL NSW powerhouse Sydney United 58 FC.
+In 2015 Nikas signed with NPL NSW powerhouse Sydney United 58 FC.
 Nikas scored eight league goals in 19 games as United finished 7th in the league.
-Nikas also scored a brace in the 2015 FFA Cup Round of 32, as his side beat South Hobart FC on penalties.
-The following season, Nikas scored an incredible 18 league goals from midfield as Sydney United 58 took out the premiership.
+He also scored a brace in the 2015 FFA Cup Round of 32, as his side beat South Hobart FC on penalties.
+The following season Nikas scored 18 league goals from midfield as Sydney United 58 took out the premiership.

+Manager career

+In 2026 Nikas joined the Wanderers youth team as Head Coach.